 - Regular semester denotes fall term or spring term

 - A full-time student is enrolled in at least 12 credit hours per semester

 - Completed semester hours are hours successfully completed with a passing grade

 - Attempted semester hours are hours attempted and successfully completed or not successfully completed.
 Attempted semester hours include incompletes, official withdrawals, unofficial withdrawals, unsatisfactory grades, failing grades, repeated and audited courses.

-- Title IV funds include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Subsidized, Unsubsidized and PLUS Loans.
+- Title IV funds include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Subsidized, Unsubsidized.
+Parent PLUS Loans, and Veterans Administration Benefits.